 K1, *P3, K1, repeat from * to end of row.

 K1, (P3, K1) 3 times.
-(It means the same thing.
-You will knit 1 stitch and then work what's in the brackets 3 times aross your row.
-(You are knitting the pattern repeat which is the multiple of 4 sts)
+It means the same thing.
+You'll knit 1 stitch and then work what's in the brackets 3 times across your row.
+You're knitting the pattern repeat which is the multiple of 4 sts.